- Home

 Production process

-The mother slabs fr om NLMK are first checked for dimension, weight and marking before they are cut into baby slabs weighing between 1.5 and 35 tons - varying in thickness fr om 100 to 360 mm.
+The mother slabs are first checked for dimension, weight and marking before they are cut into baby slabs weighing between 1.5 and 35 tons - varying in thickness from 100 to 360 mm.

-Before reheating, the baby slabs are prepared by flame scarfing at the slabs storage facility and marked with a identification number that ensures traceability through out the production.
+Before reheating, the baby slabs are prepared by flame scarfing at the slabs storage facility and marked with an identification number that ensures traceability throughout the production.
 Having been cut into baby slabs, the basic materials are transported to natural gas fired furnaces, where they are reheated up to a rolling temperature of 1200° C. The reheating is computer controlled and the maximum temperature is 1325° C

 Even if the slabs are heated up in a low-oxygen atmosphere, which keeps oxidation of the surface to a minimum, scale is formed.
 This hard and thin layer of scales might damage the surface of the plates when rolled in the mill.
 The scales are removed by "descaling" - spraying water at 200 bar pressure on the surface - just before rolling.